CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Exploration-Lab/Firewall-Exploration-Lab.md

 module_init(initialization);
 module_exit(cleanup);
 ```
-We now need to create `Makefile`, which includes the following contents (the file is included in the lab
-setup files).
-Just type`make`, and the above program will be compiled into a loadable kernel module (if you
-copy and paste the following into `Makefile`, make sure replace the spaces before the `make` commands
-with a tab).
+&emsp; We now need to create `Makefile`, which includes the following contents (the file is included in the lab setup files).
+Just type`make`, and the above program will be compiled into a loadable kernel module (if you copy and paste the following into `Makefile`, make sure replace the spaces before the `make` commands with a tab).
 ```
 obj-m += hello.o